Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Small Stakes Entertainment

-What's never okay is betting featured parlays because they feel like good value without checking.
-That's how sportsbooks want you to bet.
-Don't make it easy for them.
+What's never okay: betting featured parlays because they *feel* good without checking.
+That's exactly what sportsbooks want.

 Building Better Parlays (If You Must)